ali-moments/No-Name/README.md

-# No-Name
+# No Name
-a simple voice assistant using python and aiml
+just a little voice assistant with some intelligence